 Renesas began talks with labor unions today and plans to eliminate the positions through buyouts by Sept.
 30, the Kawasaki-based company said in a statement.
 No upper limit for buyout applications has been set, and the impact on earnings hasn’t been determined, Renesas said.

 The reduction adds to about 7,500 positions cut through a buyout program in October, taking the planned job losses to about 25 percent of Renesas’s workforce.
-The supplier to Apple Inc. (AAPL) and Nintendo Co. agreed to sell new shares to a group led by Innovation Network Corp. of Japan last month to raise funds as Japan’s chipmakers struggle amid falling demand, a strong yen and competition from Samsung Electronics Co.
+The supplier to Apple Inc. (AAPL:US) and Nintendo Co. agreed to sell new shares to a group led by Innovation Network Corp. of Japan last month to raise funds as Japan’s chipmakers struggle amid falling demand, a strong yen and competition from Samsung Electronics Co.
 (005930)